Pop opp i topp: Credits and personnel

+Dag Vag version

 Swedish rock group Dag Vag recorded the song, releasing it as a single in 1981 with "Majskolv" as B-side.
-The song was then titled "Popitopp", and charted at Svensktoppen for 10 weeks between 28 and 30 March 1982, peaking with two fourth positions the first four weeks.
+The song was then titled "Popitop", and charted at Svensktoppen for 10 weeks between 28 and 30 March 1982, peaking with two fourth positions the first four weeks.
 The song stayed at the chart for 10 weeks, and would have remained longer if a song was allowed to stay longer than that at the time.